-We optimize our trajectory by pushing collocation points of the trajectory perpendicular to the trajectory (Fig. 3).
-The reason why we use the perpendicular direction for pushing the points is to minimize an effect, e.g., changes of velocity and acceleration, of avoiding obstacles.
-In this regard, prior trajectory optimization methods, e.g., CHOMP [12], project their workspace gradient of distance function, which is obtained commonly by signed distance filed, at each collocation point orthogonally to the movement direction of the trajectory.
+We optimize our trajectory by pushing collocation points of the trajectory in the perpendicular direction to the trajectory (Fig. 4.3).
+The reason why we use the perpendicular direction for pushing points is to minimize an effect, e.g., changes of velocity and acceleration, of avoiding obstacles.
+In this regard, prior trajectory optimization methods, e.g., CHOMP [12], project their workspace gradient of distance function, which is obtained commonly by singed distance filed, at each collocation point orthogonally to the movement direction of the trajectory.

 To realize our goal effectively, our BOD method uses a new distance function, d(x), whose gradient is directly perpendicular to the trajectory.
-When pushing collocation points of the trajectory perpendicular to the direction of the movement, which is same to the direction of the trajectory, the change of velocity, caused by obstacle avoidance, is minimized because inner product between the moving direction and pushing direction is almost zero which is similar to orthogonal force has no effect to the displacement.
-Minimizing the velocity change caused by avoiding obstacles is important to attain comfort.
+When pushing collocation points of the trajectory perpendicular to the direction of the movement, which is same to the direction of the trajectory, the change of velocity, caused by obstacle